anlerandy/timerClass/README.md

     const cron = Timer.getById(cronId);
     // Unless `cron` is destroyed, repeat `loop` if (cron) {
-      // You can also verify if already launch through bad implementation that launched it twice
+      // You can also verify if accidently launched and keep it from launching twice
       // if (!cron.inProgress)
       cron.launchTimer(loop);
     }